JamieBort/Portfolio-Website/administrative/fullstack_cleanup_branch_TODO.md

 - redeploy the frontend AND the backend.

+- Do these four things together and in sequence:

   - merge the `back_end_express` branch into the `fullstack` branch.

+  - Remove the `./jamiebort.github.io/backend/npm_yarn_config_files/` directory.

+  - Remove all the old branches.
+Including the `back_end` branches and the `front_end` branches and the `*_backup` branches.
+But there be more.

   - redeploy the frontend AND the backend. from the `fullstack` branch.

 - Do these two things together and in sequence: